-The internet has been and still is indispensable.
-Not only have I spent thousand of hours on tiara, costuming, and headpiece internet research; I have spent thousand of hours sourcing materials.
+The internet has been and still is an indispensable engine for both research and materials.
 Without these resources, I most certainly would not be making headpieces today.
-While I have an extensive library of books, images, and internet resources; I am constantly on the prowl for more.
-The research I have done has created a unique amalgam of styles to which I find myself drawn.
-Thus I use a mixture of techniques when creating my headpieces.
-I cannot pay tribute to any particular instructor or artist, but if I had to I would credit my work to the great internet community.
+While I have an extensive library of books, images, and internet resources, I am constantly on the prowl for more.
+My research has drawn me to a unique amalgam of styles.
+I use a mixture of techniques to create my headpieces.
+And while I cannot pay tribute to any one particular instructor or artist, if I had to, I would credit my work to the great internet community.